SCT Logistics: History

 SCT Logistics was founded in 1974 as Specialised Container Transport.

 In the mid-1990s, National Rail decided to discontinue the use of refrigerated vans, louvred vans, and boxcars on its trains.
 At the same time, Australia's rail network was being opened up to enable private operators the use of publicly owned railway track.

 SCT had a customer base who wished to retain their use, so a number of surplus covered wagons were acquired, and hook and pull agreements were agreed with V/Line Freight (Melbourne to Adelaide) and Australian National (Adelaide to Perth) to haul the trains.
 In July 1995, SCT began operating a weekly service from Melbourne to Perth.
 The initial terminals for the service were at Dynon in Melbourne, Keswick in Adelaide and Kewdale in Perth.
-These were later replaced by purpose built facilities at Laverton North, Penfield and Forrestfield.
+These were later replaced by purpose-built facilities at Laverton North, Penfield and Forrestfield.

 In October 2000, Freight Australia was awarded a contract to haul the services from Melbourne through to Perth with G class locomotives and specially equipped fuel tankers to replenish on the move.
 Crew vans were also introduced, for the accommodation of train crew on the long journey across the Nullarbor Plain.
 The company also owned and operated its own locomotives for shunting wagons in its terminals.
 In November 2006, SCT commenced running trains from a new terminal in Parkes, New South Wales to Perth.

 In February 2007, SCT purchased nine G class locomotives and leased three NR class locomotives from Pacific National until SCT's own fleet of SCT locomotives were delivered.
 This was to comply with an undertaking given by Toll Holdings to the Australian Competition & Consumer Commission as part of it acquiring control of Pacific National.

-In February 2010, SCT Logistics commenced operating between Melbourne and Brisbane service with its wagons included in Aurizon operated services.
+In February 2010, SCT Logistics commenced operating services between Melbourne and Brisbane with its wagons included in Aurizon operated services.

 In September 2010 Specialised Bulk Rail was formed as a subsidiary to haul iron ore from Cairn Hill Mine, Coober Pedy to Outer Harbor for IMX Resources.

-In June 2014, due to low iron ore prices, the Cairn Hill mine was closed, Ceasing SBRs Iron Ore contract.
+In June 2014, due to low iron ore prices, the Cairn Hill mine was closed, ceasing SBRs Iron Ore contract.

 In January 2017, it began operating its own Melbourne to Brisbane services having opened a terminal in Bromelton.

-In 2020, SCT Logistics was ranked 169th in the Australian Financial Review "Top 500 Private Companies in Australia", recording an annual revenue of $390 million AUD, up 4% from the previous year.
+In 2020, SCT Logistics was ranked 169th in the Australian Financial Review "Top 500 Private Companies in Australia", recording an annual revenue of AUD390 million, up 4% from the previous year.
 As of 2020, SCT employed approximately 2,000 people.

-In January 2022, SCT Logistics commenced operating bulk trains of steel products from Melbourne to Adelaide and Perth under contract to Bluescope Steel.
+In January 2022, SCT Logistics commenced operating bulk trains of steel products from Melbourne to Adelaide and Perth under contract to BlueScope.

-Fleet

-SCT Logistics operational locomotive fleet consists of: